Real Name | Michael Thomas McCaul, Sr. |

 - Michael McCaul is currently Married (Linda McCaul)

-- Which college/university did Michael McCaul go to?
-Michael McCaul went to St. Mary's University School of Law, Trinity University, Harvard University, Jesuit College Preparatory School of Dallas
+- Where did Michael McCaul go to school?
+Michael McCaul is a graduate of St. Mary's University School of Law, Trinity University, Harvard University, Jesuit College Preparatory School of Dallas

 - Michael McCaul is a proud parent of 5 kids